 As much as we love exploring exotic places, jet lag is no fun.
-It’s a a fairly common problem caused by flying long distance across several time zones.
-It can affect anyone, although the elderly are more likely to experience it than younger people.
-Symptoms can include disturbed sleep patterns, tiredness and lack of energy – which is not how you want to start your holiday.
+It’s a a fairly common problem caused by flying long distances, across several time zones.
+Jet lag can affect anyone, although the elderly are more likely to experience it than younger people.
+Symptoms can include disturbed sleep patterns, tiredness and a lack of energy – which is not how you want to start your holiday.
 Luckily, there are some simple steps you can take to avoid jet lag.
 Take a look.

 What is jet lag?

 The world is divided into 24 time zones based on the Greenwich Meridian, an imaginary line circling the Earth north to south and passing through the Royal Observatory at Greenwich in London.
 Clocks add an hour or decrease by an hour for every 15 degrees of longitude travelled, either east or west of the Greenwich Meridian, which is 0 degrees.

 Jet lag occurs in long-haul flights because the aircraft will likely cross many time zones before landing.
 This has the potential to disrupt the natural ‘body clock’ of any would-be traveller.
 The body clock, sometimes known as the ‘biological clock’, follows a 24-hour cycle called the ‘circadian rhythm’.
 This rhythm is based around changes in daylight and darkness.

 The body clock, normally synchronised to local time, tells you when to sleep as well as waken up.
 But it also affects hunger, digestion, body temperature, blood pressure and other bodily functions.
 However, whilst jet lag cannot be prevented, there’s a lot that can be done to reduce its effects.

 How can you avoid jet lag?

 There are a few easy steps you can take to lessen the effects of jet lag.